 For IKEv2, it's recommended that MOBIKE be enabled if multiple WAN links are available which will automatically switch links when one goes down.
 In this case DPD should be disabled because it can interfere with the fast switching provided by MOBIKE.
 MOBIKE has been tested by Sierra Wireless against Sierra Wireless' oCM VPN server.
-For more information on compatibility with VPN servers contact Sierra Wireless Technical Support (see Contact Information on page 3).
+For more information on compatibility with VPN servers contact Support.